We recently received the question, “My puppy won’t stop biting me. I’ve tried everything. What should I do?”

 1. Time Out

-If you’ve ever had children or been around people with children, you’ve probably seen this approach in practice.
-Time out is a form of isolation that is used to show that certain behavior is unacceptable.
+If you have children or have been around people with children, you’ve probably seen this approach in practice.
+Time out is a form of isolation that shows that certain behavior is unacceptable.

 In time out, there are no privileges and no amenities.
-It is meant to be used for short periods of time in response to unwanted behaviors.
+It is meant to be used for short periods in response to unwanted behaviors.

 It is a consequence of an action.
-Don’t abuse time out for it to work appropriately and don’t expect it to work after just 1 or 2 uses.
+For time out to work properly, don’t abuse it, and don’t expect it to work after just 1 or 2 uses.
 Be consistent.

-As your puppy exhibits behavior, you can use the crate for time out purposes.
+As your puppy exhibits biting behavior, you can use the crate for time-out purposes.
 Don’t display anger in this case but calmly talk to your puppy and send them to the crate while they calm down.

 Stay calm to help your puppy stay calm.
 This will give them a chance to relax.
 You might even want to give them a toy or a bone while they find their calm.
-You can use similar times to time out or you can wait until the dog has calmed considerably and let them back out.
+You can use similar times to time out (up to 3 minutes) or wait until your puppy has calmed considerably and let them back out.

 Antler Dog Chew

-If you consider the history of man and nature, it makes sense that an antler would be a common chewing item for a dog.
-Dogs out in the wild have used antlers as natural chew toys since forever.
+Considering the history of man and nature, it makes sense that an antler would be a common chewing item for a dog.
+Dogs out in the wild have used antlers as natural chew toys since time immemorial.

-Now, dogs of the modern age, obviously don’t get that same experience.
+Dogs of the modern age don’t get that same experience.
+However, you can make your dog feel just like their ancestors by providing natural chew toys, like antlers.
 There are many different types of antlers out there.
 We’re talking deer of all kinds – reindeer, moose, caribou, elk, and more.

-The best antler dog chews are made from deer and elk antlers.
+The best antler dog chews are deer and elk antlers.
 They are the best shape and size for the task.
-Antlers are like a bone.
+Antlers are composed of bone and cartilage.
 They are hard and durable, which makes them a long-lasting toy for dogs to chew on.

-These are perfect for puppies and dogs that like to chew.
+Antlers are perfect for puppies and dogs that like to chew.
 It can be a training tool to teach your dog what surfaces are acceptable for biting and chewing.
-It can also be a great way to interest your dog and give them a place to use some of that energy up!
+It can also be a great way to interest your dog and give them a place to use up some of that energy!